njgeorge000158/Crowdfunding-ETL/README.md

 After completing the transformation phase, the script exports the Category, Subcategory, Contacts, and Campaign DataFrames to four CSV files: category.csv, subcategory.csv, contacts.csv, campaign.csv.

-## <ins>Load</ins>
+## <ins>**Load**</ins>

-After studying the structure of the four CSV files, we design our database table schemata in an Entity-Relationship Diagram (ERD) using Quick DBD defining data types, primary keys, and foreign keys.
+After studying the structure of the four CSV files, we design our database table schemata in an Entity-Relationship Diagram (ERD) using Quick DBD to define data types, primary keys, and foreign keys.

 **A snapshot of the Postgres Database's ERD:**